 - Design and negotiate the right package of remedies to avoid an in-depth investigation or to ensure subsequent clearance.

-- Engage with the UK Takeover Panel where relevant on the development of Post Offer Undertakings.
+- Understand the role of the UK Takeover Panel and the external pressures it faces on the development of Post Offer Undertakings.

-- Create a favourable political and media environment in which the transaction is considered through targeted engagement strategies.
+- Secure a favourable political and media environment in which the transaction is considered.

 - Overhauling the engagement strategy and core arguments of a leading telecoms operator, resulting in its successful merger with a rival.